plone/training/theming/index.md

 ---
+html_meta:
-About: Adjusting the visual representation of Plone with {term}`Diazo`
+  description: Adjusting the visual representation of Plone with {term}`Diazo`
-Level: All levels
 ---

 (theming-label)=

 # Plone Theming

+About
+: Adjusting the visual representation of Plone with {term}`Diazo`

+Level
+: All levels

 **Training Objective**